osforlife42/training_ros2_and_nav_concepts/training/02-training_exercise.md

         [https://articulatedrobotics.xyz/ready-for-ros-6-tf/](https://articulatedrobotics.xyz/ready-for-ros-6-tf/)

     2. View the tf tree and understand it using tf-tools.
-    3. Now spawn your drone sdf into the simulation (use the same way as in the tutorial bringup).
-Make sure you are still able to communicate with your drone in the same way.
-For this stage, checkout to ardupilot_training_add_on to save some devops installation time.
+    3. To save some devops installation time - checkout to ardupilot_add_on.
+Spawn your drone sdf into the simulation (look for references in nav2_bringup or in other tutorial packages).
+Make sure you are still able to communicate with your drone in the same way (with SITL).
 7. Wrap it all together -
     1. Listen for tf from the vehicle
     2. Choose a good tf frame to work with - which frame is it?
 THINK: It should be easy from this frame to transfer it to lat,long coordinates.
 Transform the robot location to this frame using tf to and from this frame create a listener which transforms this tf to lat, long.